Aryetis/Obenkyobo/Readme.md

  It should work "as is" assuming you're using NickelMenu.
 If you're using KfMon you'll have to uncomment the associated entry file (`.adds/kfmon/config/Obenkyobo.ini`) by removing one of the `;` located at the start of each line.
 And you might want to delete the useless NickelMenu entry too `.adds/nm/Obenkyobo`

-If you're only updating Obenkyobo, you can install the "light" version of the archive instead.  <a href="https://github.com/Aryetis/Obenkyobo/releases">Obenkyobo_Light_Release_V*.*.*.zip</a>.
-This version is stripped from qt packages you already installed with the previous version and should work fine for updating except if told otherwise.
+If you're only updating Obenkyobo, you can try to install the "light" version of the archive instead.  <a href="https://github.com/Aryetis/Obenkyobo/releases">Obenkyobo_Light_Release_V*.*.*.zip</a>.
+This version is stripped from qt packages you already installed with the previous AIO version and should work fine for updating except if told otherwise.

 <img src="Screenshots/NickelMenu.png" width="303" height="184" align="left"/>
 <br/>